 2.4 What are the best beginner rock climbing shoes?

 Whilst there’s no ‘perfect beginner shoe’, comfort should be your priority.
 Opting for more neutral climbing shoes with stiffer soles and less heal tension will give you much more comfort, accommodate for weaker feet and allow the shoes to be worn for longer.
 You could also go for velcro or slippers as they’ll be easier to get on and off.

 2.5 Extra climbing questions answered

 Q. Can a man wear women’s climbing shoes and vice versa?
 Yes, definitely.
-Generally, men’s climbing shoes are just wider.
+Men’s climbing shoes have more volume, typically at the top of the foot but they’re sometimes wider too.
 If it fits and it’s comfortable that’s all that matters.

 Q. I’ve got two different sized feet… It’s not a great idea to cram your feet into the wrong sized shoes.
 You could consider buying two pairs of different shoes or even speaking to the climbing stores and seeing if they’ll let you buy one pair in different sizes.

 Q. Can you return climbing shoes if they’re the wrong size?
 Typically, no. This is why it’s really important to get the right pair.
 Make sure to wear the shoes around the house for a while to make sure they’re comfortable enough, before you head to the crag or the gym.
 Using stairs and soft edges can be a good way to test them out without marking the rubber!